-ant pest control
+ant control products

 Fire ant control is mostly a matter of patience and persistence, not a "one shot deal."
 If you live in the South or Southwest, you're probably going to come in contact with fire ants, and probably sooner rather than later.
 Even if you get rid of them once, they're likely reappear within a year.